 Investing in omnichannel communications doesn’t necessarily require a large capital outlay, expensive consulting fees and a year-long project plan.
 But some investment is required if banks and credit unions are to fortify their digital position while still retaining their physical presence and value in the community.

 In order to compete with large banks and big tech, mid-tier banks and credit unions need to, not only build their digital capabilities but also have a strategy to market these services to customers and prospects.

 This can be achieved by engaging with the right customer communication management technology partner.
-A customer communication management (CCM) platform is an essential part of providing the kind of omnichannel experience that customers/members now expect.
+A customer communications management platform is an essential part of providing the kind of omnichannel experience that customers/members now expect.